 You would be hard pressed to find much material out there backing the idea that exercising is bad for you.

-However, when it comes to ketosis, it is recommended you not exercise if you’re just starting a ketogenic diet.
 This is because when you start a keto diet, it is highly likely that you’ll experience some weakness and keto flu symptoms.

 You would be well-served to get through the initial period without putting extra stress on yourself.
-Once your body is used to being in ketosis, you can incorporate exercise into your life.

 If the above-mentioned answer is still unsatisfactory, it is best to read this whole article.

 It is a high-fat diet (also famously known as very low carb diet) and it comprises low carbohydrates and adequate protein.